smqd/smqd-core/README.md

     .build()
 ```

-3) If you want to full control of customization delegates, define `FacilityFactory` class and register the factory class in `smqd.conf`.
+3) If you want to get full control of customization delegates, define `FacilityFactory` class and register the factory class in `smqd.conf`.
 The default factory is defined as below.

 ```